chrismanning/chrismanning.github.io/projects/index.md

 The interpreter is implemented using Boost.Spirit and is actually heavily modified from one of the provided examples; much is built atop the basic design of the original example's design, including `struct`s, pointers and an accompanying simple type system.
 Unfortunately, `struct`s were limited to non-recursive data members which severely hampered the goal of the project.
 The visualisation was also very limited in both its form and function.
-Despite this, the project received a grade of 75%, mostly due to the fact that it was the project management, reports, demonstrations, etc. that were graded and not the quality of the resulting product or code.

 While the graphical representation is primitive and the interpreter incomplete, the core approach is perhaps worth revisiting one day to better accomplish the original goal.
 See the [final report]({{site.url}}/images/ack_final_report.pdf) for full details.